oconnor663/applied_crypto_2021_fall/sha256/readme.md

 same state that we're talking about.

-The other two inputs to the round function are the **round constant** and the **schedule word**, each of which is 1 word.
-As you might guess, the schedule word is ultimately going to come from the message schedule, which we implemented in Problem&nbsp;5, but for now we'll just take it as another argument.
+The other two inputs to the round function are the **round constant** and the **schedule word**, each of which is one word (an integer).
+As you might guess, the schedule word is ultimately going to come from the message schedule, which we implemented in Problem&nbsp;5, but for now we'll just take it as an argument.

 Define a function like `round(state, round_constant, schedule_word)`.
 This